opencog/docker/indigo/README.md

 Building a well-designed system using Docker and ROS is impossible at this point in time (as of spring 2016).
 This is because the way that Docker does networking is in direct conflict with how ROS does networking.
+The primary issue is that ROS messages contain port numbers in them, whereas Docker networking uses proxies to remap ports between containers.
+This means that the port numbers in the ROS messages do not match the actual port numbers being used in the Docker container.
+This can be hacked around in various ways, but none of the hacks solve all of the problems.

-Worse, the way that Docker does networking is changing (for Swarm), while ROS will also change, with a completely different messaging system for ROS2.
+The way that Docker does networking is changing (for Swarm), while ROS will also change, with a completely different messaging system for ROS2.
 It will be a while before the dust settles and there's a coherent networking policy.

-There are three reasonable design choices:
+In the meantime, there are three reasonable design choices:

 * Put OpenCog and ROS in the same Docker container.
 This is ugly and unpleasant, and not a reasonable design choice at all, but it's